 When Do I Need More than One Will?
 1. Living Will 2.
 Dealing with Assets in Different Countries / States 3.
 Cost of Distributing Assets 4.
 Supplementing a Will

 1) Living Will

-Firstly, you can consider having a living Will, also called advance directive, which has nothing to do with distributing your assets after your death.
+Firstly, you can consider having a living Will, which has nothing to do with distributing your assets after your death.
 On contrary, it is a document that spells out medical treatments you would and/or would not want to receive to keep you alive, as well as your preferences for other medical decisions, such as pain management or organ donation.

 2) Dealing with Assets in Different Countries/States